privacyint/website-guides/guide-steps/pi-hole.md

 ![Fig. 9: Pi-hole admin panel](../images/Pihole/admin.png?raw=true)

 ## Setup ##
-Now that you have Pi-hole installed, the last step is configuring your clients to use it as its DNS server.
+Now that you have Pi-hole installed, the last step is configuring your devices to use Pi-hole as their DNS server.
 You can do so in the following ways:

 1. Change your router's DNS server and point it to the Pi-hole IP address, ensuring any client that connects to your network receives the Pi-hole as its